 Because of its religious significance, natural beauty, and role as a base camp for Amarnath Yatra, the town attracts roughly around 70% of visitors to the valley.

-Pahalgam is a little different than the other tourist destination in Kashmir.
+Pahalgam is a little different than other tourist destinations in Kashmir.
 While places like Gulmarg and Sonamarg are quite small in size, Pahalgam is comparatively bigger and spread over a larger area.

 The place remains open for tourists for all 12 months but the majority of its visitors arrive in late June, July, and early August.